The Best Place to Live in Northern Arizona

 Another small town on the list is Jerome, with a population of just over 450 people.
 The average age of Jerome is 56, which shows it’s a town ideal for the older population.
 Almost 80% of the town are of a white background, and 19% Native American.

 The majority of homes in Jerome are owned by the residents living in them, so it’s definitely more popular to purchase a house here instead of renting.
+For those coming towards the end of their careers and looking to slow down, Jerome is the best place to live in Northern Arizona.

 So Where is the Best Place to Live in Northern Arizona?